Chart Color Schemes

 Bonnyrigg features high concentrations of family households, with a fairly typical median household size

-Family households account for 82.8% of all households, including 40.3% couples with children, 16.5% couples without children, and 24.1% single parent families.
-Non-family households constitute the remaining 17.2%, with lone person households at 16.0% and group households comprising 1.3% of the total.
+Family households constitute 82.8% of all households, including 40.3% couples with children, 16.5% couples without children, and 24.1% single parent families.
+Non-family households comprise the remaining 17.2%, with lone person households at 16.0% and group households making up 1.3%.
 The median household size is 3.2 people, which aligns with the Greater Sydney average.

 Frequently Asked Questions - Households